 On the longest day of 2014 Ben, Steven and I hiked into the Aster Lake region to attempt the 11,000er in the region, Mount Joffre.
 We've been planning this one since May, so it started out as a ski trip and ended up as a snowshoe trip due to the lateness of the attempt.
 Snowshoes just might be the way to go for this one as it couldn't have gone any better than what we experienced.

-Ever since I scrambled a whole bunch of peaks in the area in 2006 while completing the Northover Ridge hike, I've had Joffre on my "todo" list.
-It's visible from many summits that I've stood on, almost all the Kananaskis peaks have Joffre somewhere on their panorama!
-The distinct north face rises steeply above the Mangin Glacier before gracefully arcing to the summit apex.
+Ever since I scrambled a whole bunch of peaks in the Aster Lake area in 2006 while completing the gorgeous Northover Ridge hike, I've had Joffre on my ever expanding list peaks I'm interested in standing on top of.
+Joffre's lofty and unique summit block was visible from many other peaks that I've stood on, almost all the Kananaskis peaks have Joffre somewhere on their summit panorama!
+The distinct snow / ice north face rises steeply above the Mangin Glacier before gracefully arcing to the snowy summit apex.
 Joffre is generally considered a pretty non-technical 11,000er but many parties are turned back from her summit nonetheless.
 Being 11,319 feet high and on the continental divide means catching a lot of bad weather.
 Being glaciated, the face has some crevasses and a good chance of bare ice, especially on the steepest part where the face bulges just over 40 degrees.
-Partly because it's considered one of the easier 11,000ers I think people tend to under estimate the trip.
+Partly because it's considered one of the easier 11,000ers I think people tend to underestimate the trip and get themselves into trouble.

 We were a bit confused by the weather forecast for the weekend of June 21/22.
-SpotWx and TWN were calling for a mix of sun and cloud with minimal chances of rain.
-My go-to weather site, mountain-forecast.com, was calling for nothing but rain showers all weekend on Joffre!
+SpotWx and TWN were both calling for a mix of sun and cloud with minimal chances of rain.
+My go-to weather site, mountain-forecast.com, was calling for nothing but rain showers all weekend in the area!
 Because of family commitments, it was either give it a go this weekend or probably wait another year.
-I made a good pitch to the other guys and they agreed we should take a chance and go for it.
+I made a good pitch to the other guys and they agreed we should take a chance and just go for it.
 Our risk mitigation was to camp near the Mangin Glacier and have two windows to attempt the summit.
 We would try to bag it on our approach day in the evening like we did on Cirrus.
-It was the longest day of the year so we'd have light 'til after 10pm.
+It was the longest day of the year so we'd have daylight until well after 10pm.
 If that window didn't pan out, we still had early Sunday morning to make another attempt.
 The only variables that remained out of our control was the condition of the snow and the impact of up to 4" of rain over the past week on the snow pack!
 Reading other trip reports I'm surprised that not too many people bring snowshoes on this climb.
 It's the perfect situation for 'shoes - too late in the year to lug skis all the way above tree line but the snow is post holing hell without something to keep you afloat.
-A good set of mountaineering 'shoes is all you need.
+A good set of mountaineering 'shoes seemed to be the perfect tool for this 11,000er.

 We had a long day ahead of us so we didn't meet until the "late" time of 06:30.
 At around 08:30 we pulled into the Upper Kananaskis Lakes parking lot and started prepping our gear.
 I noticed two signs by the trailhead right away.
-One was red, which is not a good color for a sign!
+One was red, which is not a good color for a sign at a trailhead that you want to travel!
 Sure enough.
-We had a problem.
+We had a bit of a problem.
 The section of trail (actually the whole area) from the Rawson Lake turnoff to the Aster Lake junction was closed due to a bridge washout from the 2013 floods.
 Crap!
 Not a great way to start the day.
 Steven was sharp-eyed and noticed a yellow sign indicating that the Aster Lake region could be accessed from the Interlakes trailhead, going around the Upper Lake in the opposite direction.
 While this would be a bit longer, at least it was doable!
 Note to self.
-ALWAYS read the local trail reports before assuming things are open...
+ALWAYS read the local trail reports before assuming things are open.

 At 09:00ish we were loaded up and tramping around the Upper Kananaskis Lake.
 I've hiked this trail many times, and it has to be said that as scenic as it is, it's not the best design in the world.
-I'm sure it's fine on an ATV or horse back, but as a hiker I am baffled by the dips and rises.
-Honestly, it feels up hill both ways.
-We made good time and were soon past the Point campground and crossing a raging Kananaskis River.
-Thank goodness for the excellent bridge that survived 2013 or we would have been outa luck on this one.
-Nobody is fording that section of river any time soon.
+I'm sure it's fine on a bike or horse back, but as a hiker I am baffled by the dips and rises.
+Honestly, it feels like it's up-hill both ways.
+We made good time and were soon past the Point Campground and crossing a raging Kananaskis River.
+Thank goodness for the excellent bridge that survived 2013 or we would have been outta luck on this objective.
+Nobody is fording that section of crazy river any time soon.
 Much quicker than I expected we came to a cairn and a possible trail into Hidden Lake.
 I didn't think we were nearly far enough and the other two guys didn't recognize the spot either.
 Then Ben noticed the letters "HL" with an obvious arrow carved into a tree.
 Apparently this was the way to Hidden Lake! ;) (FYI - there are two routes into Hidden Lake.
 The trail marked on Google Maps is the one we've all taken and is the first turnoff when you come the normal way from the Upper Lake parking lot.
-This one is further up the trail from the other...)
+This one is further up the trail (west) than the other.)

 [A gorgeous day for a hike.
-Coming around the end of Upper Kananaskis Lake near the Point campground.
-Our approach valley is at center.]
+Coming around the end of Upper Kananaskis Lake near the Point campground with an outlier of Lyautey looming above.
+Our approach valley is at left.]

 [The Kananaskis River winds its way to the lake.]